Coles Levee Ecosystem Preserve

 More than a dozen rare, threatened, and endangered birds, animals, and plant life can be found in the preserve which also encompasses the last two miles of riparian habitat along the Kern River before it enters the Buena Vista Lake.

-The preserve represents a unique public-private partnership dedicated to conserving entire ecosystems rather single species on scattered, smaller preserves.
+The preserve represents a unique public-private partnership dedicated to conserving entire ecosystems rather than single species on scattered, smaller preserves.

 Did you know?